 - Requires a solid knowledge of video editing.

-Free or paid, many video editors for Mac share the same problem.
+Free or paid, many video editing tools for Mac share the same problem.
 While large software packages are too heavy, single-purpose apps for filtering and editing have limited functionality.
 For such cases, you need CameraBag Pro – the golden mean.

 Packed with 200+ presets, adjustments, and filter sets, the app is still light and simple in use.
 From basic color correction to advanced batch processing, the toolkit is impressive.
 And it's equally good for pros and newbies.